Expanded genetic code: Non-standard amino acids

 Tyrosine and some synthetic tyrosine variants used for protein labeling.
 Different variants of tyrosine have been synthesized and can be incorporated into proteins using an expanded genetic code.
 The variants depicted here are all used for chemical or photochemical linking.
 This means that the incorporated AA specifically reacts with either a particular chemical group (such as hydrazides, amines, azides, or thiols) or can be UV-activated to crosslink with other AAs.

 The first element of the system is the amino acid that is added to the genetic code of a certain strain of organism.

 Over 71 different NSAAs have been added to different strains of E. coli, yeast or mammalian cells.
 Due to technical details (easier chemical synthesis of NSAAs, less crosstalk and easier evolution of the aminoacyl-tRNA synthase), the NSAAs are generally larger than standard amino acids and most often have a phenylalanine core but with a large variety of different substituents.
 These allow a large repertoire of new functions, such as labeling (see figure), as a fluorescent reporter (e.g. dansyl alanine) or to produce translational proteins in E. coli with Eukaryotic post-translational modifications (e.g. phosphoserine, phosphothreonine, and phosphotyrosine).

-The founding work was reported by Rolf Furter, who singlehandedly used yeast tRNA^{Phe}/PheRS pair to incorporate p-iodophenylalanine in E. coli.
+The founding work was performed by Rolf Furter, who used the yeast tRNA^{Phe}/PheRS pair to incorporate p-fluorophenylalanine in E. coli.